robamu-org/tmtccmd/docs/gettingstarted.rst

 callback method.

-The actual handling of telecommand queue entries is done in the :py:meth:`tmtccmd.tc.handler.TcHandlerBase.send_cb` method implementation.
+The actual handling of telecommand queue entries is done in the :py:meth:`tmtccmd.tmtc.handler.TcHandlerBase.send_cb` method implementation.
 One thing to note here is that a queue entry does not necessarily have to be a command to be sent.
 For example, the queue can also contain something like log requests or delay requests, or even complete custom requests.
 These requests can then be handled by the user.